deeplearningmethods/diffusion_model/README.md

 ## Repository Structure

 - `code/`: Contains the implementation of the diffusion models discussed in the paper.
+Use the file 'main.py' to train the Unet and generate new samples.
 - `results/`: Results obtained from experiments conducted in the paper.

 ## How to Use